mpa15/website/content/authors/admin/_index.md

 - Visitors
 ---

-Maksim Parfyonov is a Pediatric Epilepsy Fellow at the Cleveland Clinic in Cleveland, Ohio.
-His research interests include treatment-resistant epilepsy and genetic causes of pediatric epilepsy.
+Maksim Parfyonov is a Pediatric Epileptologist at the Cleveland Clinic in Cleveland, Ohio.
+His interests include using epilepsy surgery, neuroimaging and malformations of cortical development.

-He currently leads the EPBiome study , a multi-center trial investigating the role of the gut microbiome in the efficacy of ketogenic diet, which is supported by a grant from the [Weston Foundation](https://www.westonfoundation.org/our-mandate/).
-His clinical interests mirror his research interests and include treatment-refractory epilepsy, ketogenic diet, and surgical management of epilepsy.